0xADE1A1DE/AssemblyLine/README.md

 * Different modes for assembling instructions.
 `NASM`: binary output will match that of nasm as closely as possible.
 `STRICT`: binary output will be in an 'as is' state.
-`SMART`: intructions could be manipulated to ensure binary output matches nasm.
+`SMART`: intructions could be manipulated to ensure binary output matches nasm (default).
 please refer to [src/README.md](https://github.com/0xADE1A1DE/AssemblyLine/blob/main/tools/README.md) for more information
 * Easy to use command-line tool `asmline` (refer to [src/README.md](https://github.com/0xADE1A1DE/AssemblyLine/blob/main/tools/README.md))
 * High instruction compatibility and easy to add new instructions (refer to [src/README.md](https://github.com/0xADE1A1DE/AssemblyLine/blob/main/src/README.md))